 Learners will cover:

 There are no additional costs.
-You may wish to join the Evolve Fitness gym at Derby College and you will be offered discount prices on membership when you sign up to this course.
+You may wish to join the Evolve Fitness gym at Derby College.
+You will be offered discount prices on membership when you sign up to this course.

 If you are already a REPs or CIMSPA member, this qualification provides you with:

 You may wish to study the Level 3 Award in Nutrition for Physical Activity at Derby College.

 This course is also a good platform for progression to a Level 2 Gym Instructor or Level 3 Personal Training qualification at Derby College.

 Derby College offer sport, health and leisure facilities for public use.
 This includes fitness centre, sports hall and outdoor pitch hire plus lots more.
 Located at Broomfield Hall, Johnson Building and Mackworth.

 As someone who has always been sporty, working as a personal trainer at Matlock’s Arc Leisure Centre is the ideal job for 18-year-old Jess Guest.